 Elongated forms and primitive shapes established her early work, an elaborate choreography of ropes and textiles, latex and silicone.
 After completing a masters in Contextual Design at Design Academy Eindhoven in 2013, her graduation project the McGuffin Lamp was exhibited in Shenzhen, at Mudac and the Van Abbemuseum.
 Subtitled Border between Normality and Abnormality, it was an early exploration of the designer using yarn to invade space and transform our daily reality into a poetic absurdity.

-Her next project, The Dancers, was presented as a per-formance at Palais de Tokyo in Paris.
+Her next project, The Dancers, was presented as a performance at Palais de Tokyo in Paris.
 A series of gnarly black chairs evoked the body and hair as an organic architecture; winning both the 2015 Rado Star Prize and the 2016 Pure Talent Contest, and later acquired by the French National Design Collection (Centre national des arts plastiques) in 2021.
 Hoegy took this same emotion and movement to new heights in Wild Fibres; sculptural seating meticulously crafted from rattan like undulating waves that washed ashore from another place.
-The chaise longue from the series is now part of the Centre Pompidou collection.
+The chaise longue from the series is now part of the Centre Pompidou collection, while in 2023, her monumental Tapestry became a permanent feature of the Museum of Fine Arts, Houston.

 Hoegy’s work continues to stir excitement, blurring the physical and psychological boundaries in everyday life.
 Her functional designs span limited edition objects, furniture and lighting, and encompass installation, scenography and film.
 Among her ongoing projects is the investigation of natural dyes and indigenous fibres in Mexico, including bejuco liana, palm leaves, coconut yarn and pineapple silks.
 By listening closely to such expressive materials, the designer is able to bring them to life in a powerful animistic way: breathing, purring and moving, taking their pulse while making our heart beat just a little faster in the process.